candyzxy/practice-repo/README.md

 ## This repo contains sample code of a taxi booking web app.
 ### Runs on Java EE 6 with Glasshfish 4 Server on NetBeans 8.1.
 Tested and working.
+### Read below on how to get these files + run them.

-### Contents:
+### Files Uploaded:
-1. A client application
+1. A client application (TaxiBookingSystemClient)
-2. An enterprise application (containing 1 EJB module & 1 WAR module)
+2. An enterprise application (TaxiBookingSystemServer) (containing 1 EJB module & 1 WAR module)
-3. A remote interface class for the beans in the above app to call.
+3. A remote interface class for the beans in the above app to call (TaxiBookingSystemServerRemoteInterfaces)

-### How To Start:
+### How To Start using Git:
 1. Create GitHub account.
 2. Fork this repo (top right button) into your account.
 So now you have an exact copy of the group repo in your personal online repo.
 3. Download your preferred Git desktop client.
 I recommend [GitKraken](https://www.gitkraken.com/download).